 37.7.2 UHR Co-BF sounding protocol

-[M#375] The term UHR Co-BF beamformer refers to a MU beamformer.
-The term UHR Co-BF beamformee refers to a MU beamformee.
-A UHR Co-BF beamformee only supports full bandwidth MU feedback.
+[M#375 and CID#966] The term UHR Co-BF beamformer refers to a UHR AP that operates as a MU beamformer.
+The term UHR Co-BF beamformee refers to a UHR non-AP STA that operates as a MU beamformee.
+A UHR Co-BF beamformee is only required to support full bandwidth MU feedback.

 [M#375] The type of feedback solicited by a UHR Co-BF beamformer from a UHR Co-BF beamformee is indicated in the Feedback Type And Ng and Codebook Size subfields in the STA Info field identifying the UHR Co-BF beamformee in the UHR NDP Announcement frame as defined in Table 9-42d (Feedback Type And Ng subfield and Codebook Size subfield encoding for HE TB sounding).